 "Five Hundred rupees!" screamed the audience.

-He then threw the note on the ground, stamped all over it and picked up the note and asked one more time: "And how much is it worth now?"
+He then threw the note on the ground, stamped all over it and picked up

 "Five Hundred rupees!" was the response.